04samuell/summer-project/README.md

 # Profiling of SQL Code Snippets

+## Paper

+The paper can be read [here](https://github.com/04samuell/summer-project/blob/main/Profiling%20of%20SQL%20Code%20Snippets.pdf).

 ## Introduction

 This repo contains all the code used in my summer project focused on gaining insights into the quality of SQL code in open source Apache Java projects.